aburzinski/MSiA-423-Project/README.md

 export MYSQL_PASSWORD='my_db_password'
 ```

-#### 4. Download the historical data required for the app to the local machine
+#### 4. Update the configuration file
-This data will be created in the `data/historical` directory

-This can be done running the following script:
+The file `config/config.py` contains configurations for each part of the project.
+Key configurations to update are:

+- The Flask App Port and Host
+- The Yaml file locations (if these are different from the Github defaults)
+- The model artifact location (if these are different from the Github defaults)
+- The logging file location (if different from the Github defaults)
+- The Sql Alchemy database type (this should only be set to either `sqlite` or `mysql`)
+- The Sql Alchemy SQLite Host/File Path (if this differs from the Github default)
+- The Sql Alchemy database name (if this differs from the Github)

+#### 5. Run the script project_init.sh

+`bash project_init.sh`

+This script will download the historical data from S3, create features, models, and predictions, format the data, create a database in RDS (or SQLite) and populate the database.

+__Note:__ Bash scripts rather than makefiles were used for this projects as some of the file dependencies used in makefiles live in S3 rather than the local file system.

+__Note:__ By default, the `project_init.sh` script will download historical data that has already been created from S3.
+To re-create the historical data from the API, run the following script:

 `python src/pull_historical_data.py`

-This script pulls the data from an API, and can take over an hour to run.
-To pull the same historical data from a public AWS S3 bucket, run:
+This script pulls the data from an API, but takes over an hour to run.

-`python src/read_historical_files.py`

-#### 5. Move the historical data from the local machine to an AWS S3 bucket
-This can be done by running the following script (based on the AWS environment variables created above):

-`python src/write_to_cloud.py historical`

-#### 6. Create SQL Database
-Make sure to change the `SQLALCHEMY_TYPE` variable in the `config/config.py` file to either _sqlite_ or _mysql_.
-This determines which type of database will be created.
-  - If using sqlite, change the `SQLALCHEMY_SQLITE_HOST` variable in the `config/config.py` file to the desired location for the sqlite database.
-  - If using MySQL in RDS, no addition changes are necessary

-After updating the configuration file, create the database by running:

-`python models/mlb_database/create_database.py`

-#### 7. Add data to the database
+#### 6. Run the App
-To add data to the database, run the following python script:
+After running the `project_init.sh` script, the app is ready to be run.
+To run the app, use the following command:

-`python src/ingest_data.py`
+`python app/app.py`

+At this point, the app should be running on the host and port specified in the `config/config.py` file.

 ## Testing